Ensure protection against vulnerability by creating an enabling environment

 several pieces of legislation determine its mandate:

 The Social Assistance Act (2004) provides a legislative framework for providing social assistance.
 It sets out the different types of grants payable as well as their qualifying criteria.
 It also makes provision for the establishment of the inspectorate for social assistance.

-The Non-Profit Organisations Act (1997) establishes an administrative and regulatory framework within which non-profit organisations can conduct their affairs, and provides for their registration by
+The Non-Profit Organisations Act (1997) establishes an administrative and regulatory framework within which non-profit organisations can conduct their affairs, and provides for their registration by the department.

 The Older Persons Act (2006) establishes a framework for empowering and protecting older persons, and promoting and maintaining their status, rights, wellbeing, safety and security.
 It provides for older persons to enjoy good quality services while staying with their families in their communities for as long as possible.
 It also makes provision for older persons to live in residential care facilities if they are unable to stay with their families or within their communities.

 The Children’s Act (2005) sets out principles relating to the care and protection of children, and defines parental responsibilities and rights.
-It deals with early childhood development, drop-in centres and early intervention, children in alternative care such as foster care, child and youth care centres and, and the adoption of children.
+It deals with early childhood development, drop-in centres and early intervention, children in alternative care such as foster care, child and youth care centres and the adoption of children.

-The Prevention of and Treatment for Substance Abuse Act (2008) regulates substance abuse services
+The Prevention of and Treatment for Substance Abuse Act (2008) regulates substance abuse services and facilities.

 The 1998 White Paper on Population Policy for South Africa is aimed at promoting the sustainable development of all South Africans by integrating population issues with development planning in all spheres of government and all sectors of society.